Ameriprise® financial statements FAQ

 Ameriprise monthly/quarterly statements

-Financial statements for clients without brokerage accounts are generated on a random quarterly cycle.
+- Financial statements are generated on a random quarterly cycle

-Financial statements for clients with brokerage accounts are generated on a calendar quarterly cycle (March, June, September, and December), unless certain activity in a brokerage account triggers a monthly statement or if the client requests a monthly statement.
+Financial statements are generated on a calendar quarterly cycle (March, June, September, and December)

-The following activity in a brokerage account during the course of the month will generate a monthly statement:
+Any of the following transactions or activity within a brokerage account during the month will generate a statement at the end of the month1:

-- Electronic Funds Transfers out of the account, including systematic payouts, ACH, and wires
+- Funds transfers out of the account (including systematic payouts, ACH, wires, and related wire fees)

-- Ameriprise ONE Financial Account features activity, including check writing, debit card and other related transactions
+- Ameriprise ONE® Financial Account features activity (check writing, returned checks, stop payment on checks, debit card, ATM, and other related transactions)

 - Discretionary account activity (For example: Active Portfolios, Self-Managed Account)